 Barracuda, grouper, jacks, snapper, mackerel and tarpon are some of the more prized fish we catch with spin-casting gear or simple bait-trolling rigs.
-Fly-fishing for bonefish (catch and release only, please!) is unmatched for light tackle challenge and excitement.
-If you are planning on fly-fishing for bonefish, tarpon, permit, snook etc. you should talk to your local fly-fishing shop to find out the specific tackle needed and where you can get it in your area.
+Fly-fishing for bonefish is best at Glovers Reef.
+It is catch and release only and you will need to bring your own gear.

 The type of tackle that you bring with you will depend on what type of fish you want to catch and how serious you are about fishing.
-They say in Belize that you don't go “ fishing”, you go "catching".
-Popular wisdom states if you put your line into Belizean waters you will catch something!
-With many hundreds of miles of unspoiled fishing grounds, Belize is a superb sport-fishing destination.
-In Belize, bonefish, tarpon, barracuda, jacks and king mackerel are plentiful.
+With many hundreds of miles of fishing grounds, Belize is a superb sport-fishing destination.
+In Belize, bonefish, tarpon, barracuda, jacks and king mackerel are most common.
 Permit are also a prime catch but can be very difficult to find.

 If you are bringing your own equipment the following list of items may be useful:

-Although our kayak adventures are not designed as exclusive sport-fishing trips, we are traveling through some of the richest bonefish and tarpon waters in the western hemisphere.
-Often the best fishing is done right from where we are camping, particularly if there are accessible sand flats, mangroves or abrupt drop-offs.
+The best fishing is done right from where we stay, particularly if there are accessible sand flats, mangroves or abrupt drop-offs.
 When paddling or sailing your kayak you can troll a weight forward or sinking line.
 This is a good way to catch barracuda, grouper or snapper.
-You never know - you may even hook into a tarpon!

 For bonefish you want to have a 7, 8 or 9 weight rod, nine foot or slightly longer depending on the size of the fish and the flies you are using.
 A 5 or 6 weight stream fishing rod will do for smaller bonefish and can be great fun, but you will wish you had heavier gear if you hook into a 3 or 4 pound fish.
 Effective bonefish flies are Crazy Charlies #4, #6, #8 in gold, tan & pink; Horror's # 4, 6, 8 in orange, and Snapping Shrimp # 4, 6 in tan.
 A heavier tippet of 10-12 lb will hold up well in the shallow coral and rubble strewn waters.
 The heavier rod weights will work for jacks and barracuda as well.
 If you plan to fish for tarpon we suggest 10, 11 or 12 weight rods.